 -

-Andrea Stevens of University of Massachusetts at Amherst for a proposal titled "Paleoecology of sandplain grasslands in Massachusetts"
+Andrea Stevens of University of Massachusetts at Amherst - "Paleoecology of sandplain grasslands in Massachusetts"

 - 1993